 Responsible Conduct of Research Short Course

 The Trent Center for Bioethics, Humanities & History of Medicine provides an annual five-session course in the Responsible Conduct of Research (RCR).
 This course is open to recipients of NIH training grants and fulfills the NIH requirement for RCR education for trainees.
-Each hour and three-quarter session includes a 30-45-minute lecture followed by an hour of faculty-facilitated, small-group case discussions.
+Each hour and three-quarter session includes a 30-45-minute lecture followed by an hour of facilitated, small-group case discussions.

 Session topics include ethical issues and underlying challenges in research; authorship, peer review, and publication; bias and other subjective influences in science; conflicts of interest; principles, codes, and practices to promote ethics and integrity.